nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

 ### NEPI Software Testing

+Enable internet connection and sync clocks on connection:

+    ninet

 Check that the NEPI Resident User Interface (RUI) is running by opening the Chromium browser and entering the following in the search bar:

     localhost:5003